nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 b) `Tags`
 - Will be combined together if there exist the same item inside InventoryBook.

-Note: No 2 deliveries are considered the same.
+Note: Deliveries are all considered unique.
 Reason being the same person can make multiple delivery orders.

+For example, `John` with the address `Choa Chu Kang Block 259` is able to make multiple orders before his previous deliveries are fulfilled.

 ### Command History Traversal
 Much like Window's Command Prompt, OneShelf supports traversal of command history with the arrow up and down key.